7 Ways to Improve your Bitcoin Security in South Africa

 Below are ways to improve the safety and security of your Bitcoins, make sure to keep these in mind when you decide to invest!

-For additional security, you can also use a Virtual Private Network (VPN).
-A VPN will hide your IP address, making it impossible for hackers to steal your information.
-Avoid connecting to an unknown and insecure public network.
+To enhance your data security and protection use a Virtual Private Network (VPN).
+A VPN will hide and mask your IP address, making it significantly harder for hackers to trace and compromise your data.

 Use a secure seed phrase